aliyun/alibabacloud-gdb-tools/README.md

 ### Summary

 As GDB supports transaction, all operation in a DSL execute in the same transaction.
-If simpely run `g.V().drop()` towards an instance with lots of data, the query will fail caused by limitation of transaction buffer.
+If simpely run `g.V().drop()` towards an instance with lots of data, the tool will safely drop edge first and then drop vertex.

 `GdbDataRemover` supports four scenarios:

 - Drop all vertices inside GDB (Including related edges)
 - Drop vertices with specified `Label` inside GDB (Including related edges)
 - Drop all edges inside GDB
-- drop edges with specified `Label` inside GDB
+- Drop edges with specified `Label` inside GDB
+- Drop vertices vertex id in the input file
+- Drop edges edge id in the input file

 The tool wil drop data with limitation (default 500) speficied by user.